aleena-saleem/Dl-for-fraud-detection/README.md

 # Deep Learning for Extreme Class-Imbalanced Credit Card Fraud Detection

-Studies how deep learning models behave under extreme class imbalance (~0.17% positive rate), using the ULB Credit Card Fraud dataset as a testbed.
-Built as prep material for a Mitacs application (Project 53935 — "Deep Learning for Imbalanced Data", Dr. Paula Branco, University of Ottawa).
+Studies how deep learning models behave under extreme class imbalance (~0.17% positive rate), using the ULB Credit Card Fraud dataset.

-## Central question
+## Question
 How can a deep learning model detect extremely rare fraudulent transactions without collapsing to "always predict legitimate"?
 And how does that answer change as the imbalance ratio and model complexity change?

 ## Approach